yulijia/freshman21/_posts/2015-01-18-how-to-create-post-summary.md

 ---

-We can made a summary of post in the defult page.
+We can make a summary of post, and show it in the home page.

 ### How to only show a part of posts?